keganj08/Cost-Savings-Analysis/README.md

 # Cost-Savings-Analysis
 A SAS cost savings analysis from raw purchase data in CSV form.

-This project analyzes purchasing data to identify potential cost savings by comparing previous purchase prices with offered pricing.
-The SAS program imports raw data, cleans and formats fields, removes invalid records, calculates savings by SKU, and produces summary tables and visualizations.
+This SAS program analyzes a CSV of product purchase records and alternate equivalent product offerings, comparing pricing to identify potential cost savings.
+The program imports raw data, cleans, validates, and formats it, calculate savings by SKU, and produces summary tables and visualizations.

 ## Contents
 - cost_savings.sas — Main SAS script